-10.1.
-CPGI shall be considered in default under the Bonds and the Trust Indenture Agreement in case any of the following events (each an "Event of Default") shall occur and is continuing:

-a.
-Payment Default
+- 10.1.
+CPGI shall be considered in default under the Bonds and the Trust Indenture Agreement in case any of the following events (each an "Event of Default") shall occur and is continuing: - a.
+Payment Default b.
+Representation Default c.
+Other Provisions Default